 21-260 Differential Equations

-The course will have three mid-term exams and a final exam.
+The course will have two mid-term exams and a final exam.
 The mid-term exams have been provisionally scheduled for

 The Exams will be closed book and calculators will not be allowed.
 If you miss a scheduled exam, a makeup will be given with a significant penalty.
 In case of documented illness or family emergency or documented University sponsored trips the penalty will not apply.

 The final exam has not yet been scheduled.
-It may take place as late as December 17.
-If you must make travel plans before the exam schedule is released, you should not schedule your departure from campus before December 18.
+It will take place on Friday.
+June 28.
+If you must make travel plans before the exam schedule is released, you should not schedule your departure from campus before June 29.
 No student will be allowed to take the final exam early.

 This course will include both written homework, and online homework assignments.
-Homework will normally be assigned weekly, with online assignments due Wednesdays and written homework turned in on Fridays.
-You may turn in your written homework at the beginning or end of lecture on the due date or put it in your TA's mailbox before 3:20pm on that day.
-The TA's mailboxes are in the Mathematical Sciences Department Office, WEH 6113.
-Homework turned in after 3:20 will be regarded as late.
+Homework will normally be assigned weekly, with online assignments due Mondays and Wednesdays and written homework turned in at class time on Fridays.

-Late homework assignments will be accepted, generally until solutions to the problem set are provided, but in any case no more than a week after the original due date.
+Late written homework assignments will be accepted, generally until solutions to the problem set are provided.
+You must contact me if you expect to turn in a late assignment.
 The first late homework will be given full credit.
 Thereafter, the late assignments will be penalized.
 The second will be given half credit, the third 1/3 credit, and so on.
 The tenth late homework and any subsequent late homeworks will be given no credit.

 The final grade for the course will be determined by your performance on the homework and quizzes, the three midterm exams, and the final exam.
 The weights for computing your final average will be: